 Welcome to fortpointpier.com, information and inside tips on planning a kayak launch from Fort Point Pier and floating dock ("P&G Gillette Public Dock," as permitted), downtown Boston's public launchpoint for non-motorized watercraft.

 "Park-n-paddle" is the best phrase we have to describe Fort Point Pier.
-As far as we can tell, Fort Point Pier is, according to our data, the only public kayak/canoe/SUP/SOT launch in any U.S. major metropolitan downtown with car parking at the dock!
+Fort Point Pier is, according to our data, the only public kayak/canoe/SUP/SOT launch in any U.S. major metropolitan downtown with car parking at the dock.

 Click here to begin planning a visit, with info on parking, portage, regulations, water quality, history and more.